yazaroual/GildedRose-Refactoring-Kata/README.md

 ## Workflow

+This is a step by step description of how I discovered and managed to refactor the code.

 1. Read trought the requirements
+2. Write down what we know about the current system specifications.
+See [Initial System Specifications](#initial-system-specifications)
-2. Read the code and add TODOs for the pain points in the GildedRose class :
+3. Read the code and add TODOs for the pain points in the GildedRose class :
     a.
 Too many if/else statements, how to improve readability?
     b.
 Every check is based on the item name.
 Maybe we can introduce item types/categories ?
-3. Fix existing unit tests.
-We should test the items from the instance.
-Also rename it using the following convention :
+4. Fix existing unit tests.
+Also use the following naming convention for the tests:
     * The name of the method being tested.
     * The scenario under which it's being tested.
     * The expected behavior when the scenario is invoked.
-4. Add additional unit tests to cover the solution before the refactoring.
+5. Add additional unit tests to cover the solution before the refactoring.
 Approval tests will be kept to verify the output but I won't provide more text based test cases.
 As I added unit tests, I also discovered specifications that were not clearly documented.
 I updated the specifications chapter accordingly.
 Ex : **"Aged Brie"** quality increases by 2 each day after SellIn date was reached.
-5. Now that the current implementation is tested.
-We can start improving it to prepare the implementation of the new category.
+6. Now that the current implementation is tested.
+And all tests are green.
+We can start improving the code to prepare the implementation of the new category.
-6. Using the tests, I refactored the `GildedRose` class without adding support for conjuring item.
+7. Using the tests, I refactored the `GildedRose` class without adding support for conjured item.
     a.
 Introduced an `ItemType` enum to get the item type based on item name
     b.
 Extracted the logic of each item type in it's own function
     c.
 Using a switch statement, call the correct function for each item type.
 This should allow us to easily add a new type.
-7. Added the `Conjured Items` category
+8. Added the `Conjured Items` category

+## What could be improved if I had more time

+- Clarify the requirements with Allison.
+For some items, we update the quality, then the SellIn date then we re-update the quality again.
+I kept it as is to not break the current system but that could be discussed with the owner and simplified.
+- Right now the Item Type is based on the item name, it can cause errors if there is a typo.
+We could add specific classes for each type of items, all would inherit from the `Item` class.
+That would be cleaner.